 The Grape Festival of Impruneta, a pretty village near Florence, takes place every year on the last Sunday in September in the main square of the town, Piazza Buondelmonti.

-The event comes in 2016 to its 90th edition and is very popular and much awaited in Impruneta and surroundings: for the occasion, the four city neighborhoods challenge each other by parading their floats inspired by wine and the grape harvest and at the end of the parade a winner for the year is proclaimed.
+The event is very popular and much awaited in Impruneta and surroundings: for the occasion, the four city neighborhoods challenge each other by parading their floats inspired by wine and the grape harvest and at the end of the parade a winner for the year is proclaimed.

 The parade is usually accompanied by music and dancing performers and overall is a bit "chaotic", but all in good fun: you need to go and see it if you're in the area!